Wild Play

 Legacy

-The three wild play sites will be maintained and promoted by the champions with landowners taking responsibility for maintaining the spaces and access.
+The three wild play sites are maintained and promoted by the champions with landowners taking responsibility for maintaining the spaces and access.

-The wild play toolkit will help landowners create wild play areas in the future.
+The wild play toolkit helps landowners create wild play areas.

 More research is beginning to show the positive impacts of children connecting with nature.
 Learning to negotiate, share and work as a team in an outdoor environment provides the opportunity for children to explore boundaries and risks in a more interactive and less confined space, and gain important life skills in their own way, adding more value to the learning experience.